Riverscapes/arcGNAT/Stream-Sinuosity-and-Planform.md

-The **Stream Sinuosity and Planform** tool calculates sinuosity (per polyline feature) for valley centerline and flowline network.
-Also transfers the valley sinuosity to the stream network and calculates river planform attribute.
+The **Stream Sinuosity and Planform** tool calculates sinuosity (per polyline feature) for valley centerline and stream network features.
+The tool also transfers the valley sinuosity to the stream network and calculates river planform attribute.

 _______________________________________________________________
 ## Usage